Bushley

 Bushley is a small village and civil parish in the Malvern Hills district in Worcestershire, England.
 The church is dedicated to Saint Peter.
+At the 2021 census, the population was 372.

 Bredon School is located to the north of the village.

 History

+The name Bushley derives from the Old English byscelēah meaning 'wood/clearing by a copse of bushes'.

 William Dowdeswell (1721–1775), the Worcestershire MP from 1761 until his death, was brought up at Pull Court in Bushley.
 Racing driver Richard Seaman (1913-1926), also lived at Pull Court.